 Chaos seems to be the default descriptor of this moment in history.
 Much of what we considered ‘normal’ was brought to a grinding halt by the global pandemic.
 This hit us amid a period of sub-standard growth that dates all the way back to 2008.
 That, plus other intervening events gave rise to widespread populist uprisings – manifest in different ways in many countries.
 Such a backdrop has made for equally gloomy forecasts.

 Leading pundits foresee a world where multiple forces will lead to more unpredictable events with severe consequences, and that we need to expect them and attempt to prepare for their regular onset.
 Are they correct?
 Is there any room for optimism about our near-term future, let alone the longer-horizon view?

-Hear a discussion that will challenge mainstream wisdom and highlight two critical elements that are almost entirely absent from today’s policy, strategic and social discourse.
+This is a discussion that challenges mainstream wisdom and highlights two critical elements that are almost entirely absent from today’s policy, strategic and social discourse.